Overview of LDT

 To prevent data loss or corruption, you must stop all applications and users that are accessing files inside a GuardPoint before enabling a Live Data Transformation encryption policy for that GuardPoint.
 Terminating the applications closes all files that are currently being accessed inside the GuardPoint.

 Unlike non-Live Data Transformation policies, however, you do not need to keep the GuardPoint offline while data transformation takes place.
 Instead, you can restart all applications as soon as the GuardPoint has been applied to the host, and CTE will perform the data encryption in the background.
-This is the only application service downtime required when using CTE-LDT.
+This is the only application service downtime required when using LDT.

 Note

-While CTE-LDT is supported on platforms with SELinux enabled in enforcing mode, you may run into interoperability issues with certain SELinux policies that may be enforcing rules against CTE access.
+While LDT is supported on platforms with SELinux enabled in enforcing mode, you may run into interoperability issues with certain SELinux policies that may be enforcing rules against CTE access.
 If you experience issues running CTE with SELinux enabled, contact your system administrator for assistance.
 Thales Technical Support will recommend that you disable or change the mode to permissive mode to rule out SELinux when investigating reported issues.

 Use Cases